INRIA/velus/readme.md

 # A Formally Verified Compiler for Lustre

-These source files contain the implementation, models, and proof of correctness of a formally verified Lustre compiler backend.
+These source files contain the implementation, models, and proof of correctness of a formally verified Lustre compiler

 This file contains instructions for (i) using the compiler, (ii) running from docker, a virtual machine, or a local opam installation, and (iii)